Emmyvh/mancala-java/README.md

 - Show the winner as soon as the game is over.
 - Optionally, allow for a "revenge" option in which two players can play again.
 - Optionally, allow an ongoing game to continue after a page refresh.

+## Test Code Coverage

+This project is checked for test coverage via jacoco plugin.
+If test coverage falls under 60% any build will break.